Huntress (DC Comics): Reception

 Michael Eury and Gina Misiroglu characterized the original Huntress Paula Brooks as "a relatively obscure Golden Age villainess".
 When that title was borrowed next for Helena Wayne, the reviewers found her "intriguingly distinguished by her parentage".
 This incarnation of the Huntress "so enthralled DC readers fascinated by the heroine's lineage and motivation" that she was spun out into her own successful series.
 When the character was eliminated by DC's Crisis on Infinite Earths series, it "was too popular to fully jettison from the DC universe".
 Consequently, the Huntress incarnation of Helena Bertinelli was introduced in her own series, and also used in a number of other media.

-Gladys L. Knight remarks that the Huntress Helena Wayne starts her career fighting criminals to avenge her mother death, but unlike Catwoman she "fights on the right side of the law and is indeed distraught over her mother's criminal past".
+Gladys L. Knight remarks that the Huntress Helena Wayne starts her career fighting criminals to avenge her mother's death, but unlike Catwoman she "fights on the right side of the law and is indeed distraught over her mother's criminal past".
 Knight found the Huntress' storylines thrilling.